-Table 6.2: FIFO read interpretation (write is identical with bits 16 to 31 unused)

-6

-Figure 6.2: FIFO Finite State Machine (FSM)
+Figure 6-2: FIFO Finite State Machine (FSM)

-Figure 6.2 details the FSM that you will be implementing, it should be noted that for reads, you should not be doing anything during the read process (so that the data is stable during the read) and instead focus your efforts towards ensuring that at every stage valid data is available to be read form datain1, more details to follow.

-Implementing a FIFO will be more challenging than the timer, since we can no longer process every data every clock cycle depending on the value written, instead the solution to this problem is one which will involve listening on the AXI bus lines to figure out when a write/read has taken place and perform the following:
+Implementing a FIFO will be more challenging than the timer since we now need to consider peripheral state and state transitions.
+State transitions are triggered by AXI communication as follows:

-Write – When we know that a write is taking place, we should read the data bus (WDATA) and set this as the FIFO data input, as well as enabling the FIFO write for exactly one clock cycle.
+Write – When a write is taking place, we should read the data bus (WDATA) and set this as the FIFO data input.
+We should also enable a FIFO write signal for exactly one clock cycle such that the FIFO knows to push the current data to its tail.
 Referring back to Section 4.a.i and the original source code for Slave_AXI, it should be noted that the S_AXI_WREADY is asserted by the Slave for exactly one clock cycle once the write was successful.
 We can probe this signal as high and once so, enable a write to the FIFO.
-Hence we will be performing our FIFO insertion operation at the start of the 14th clock cycle in Figure 4.1, and as you can see WDATA is valid at this point in time.
+For example, we will be performing our FIFO insertion operation at the start of the 14th clock cycle in Figure 4-1 on page 11.

-Read – From the timing diagrams (in section 4) it should be apparent that there is only a couple of clock cycles between the Master issuing a read and it actually being performed, so instead of trying to provide a read result at the exact instance it is required, we shall set up the next read value after the previous read has taken place.
-Referring back to Section 4.a.ii and the original source code it should be noted that when S_AXI_RVALID is asserted the channel has valid read data, furthermore it too is asserted for exactly 1 clock cycle, so if we were to wait for this signal to be asserted on the rising edge of the clock, the read will have taken place (by the time we view the signal) and we can safely replace the value of datain1 to point to the next value in the FIFO.
-This position in time is denoted by the start of the 179th clock cycle in Figure 4.2.
+Read – From the timing diagrams in Section 4.a.ii on page 11 and 12, it should be apparent that the Slave has only a couple of clock cycles to correctly set the data to be read onto the data bus.
+Instead of trying to provide a read result at the exact instance it is required, we shall set up the next read value as soon as any read transaction has completed.
+Referring back to Section 4.a.ii on page 12 and the original source code, it should be noted that when S_AXI_RVALID is asserted, the Slave has updated the data bus with valid read data.
+Furthermore, this signal is asserted for exactly 1 clock cycle.
+If we were to wait for this signal to be asserted on the rising edge of a clock pulse (which would mean the falling edge of the signal S_AXI_RVALID), we know that the data, datain1, has been accepted by the Master and we can safely replace the value of datain1 to be the next value in the FIFO.
+The position in time at which this happens is denoted by the start of the 179th clock cycle in Figure 4-2 on page 12.

-The last point to note is that you also have to check the address of the write/read operation to ensure it is a FIFO operation (denoted by the addressing corresponding to 0xYY4).
-However if you refer back to the timing diagrams in Figures 4.1/4.2 you’ll notice that the write/read address is only valid for a very small amount of time.
-Therefore we will need to make use of the latched write and read addresses and check the [3..2] bits are equal to “01”.
+The last point to note is that you also have to check the address of the write/read operation to ensure that it is a FIFO operation (denoted by the addressing corresponding to 0xYY4).
+However if you refer back to the timing diagrams in Figure 4-1 and Figure 4-2, you’ll notice that the read/write address is only valid for a very small amount of time.
+Therefore, we will need to make use of the latched write and read addresses and check that the (3 downto 2) bits are equal to “01”.